MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 ### 3. Connecting to MetaMask Extension or Mobile

 With this code in place our application should run and both connect and disconnect from MetaMask.
 Let's try it out and assume that you have [MetaMask](https://metamask.io/download/) or [MetaMask Flask](https://docs.metamask.io/snaps/get-started/install-flask/) installed as a browser extension.
-Your experience will be similar to using the injected provider as most web3 users are experienced with.
+Your connection experience will be similar to that of using the injected provider, as most web3 users are experienced with.

 <p align="center">
   <video width="100%" controls>